How Long Is 2k In Miles

 Grasping Miles

 The mile is a unit of length primarily used in the United States and the United Kingdom.
-It is defined as 5,280 feet or 1,760 yards.
+And it is defined as 5,280 feet or 1,760 yards.
 There are several variations of the mile, such as the nautical mile, but when people generally refer to "miles," they usually mean the statute mile.

 Historical Roots